ghc/ghc/CONTRIBUTING.md

 ### Git Branches

+If your patch consists of glue code and interface changes with GHC, please open a Pull Request targeting the `ghc-head` branch.

-Please **always** base your pull request on the current GHC version branch (`ghc-9.0` for instance).
-The PR will be forward-ported to `ghc-head` so that GHC can use it.
+Otherwise, for improvements to the documentation generator, please base your pull request on the current GHC version branch (`ghc-9.0` for instance).
+The PR will be forward-ported to `ghc-head` so that documentation built within GHC can benefit from it.

 ### Building the packages